Scalingo/documentation/_posts/platform/internals/2000-01-01-router-error-codes.md

 Here is the list of error codes emitted by our routing layer:

 * `499 Client Closed Request`: client closed the connection before the server answered the request.
   It is usually caused by client side timeout
 * `503 Service Unavailable`
-  * The application [requests queue]({% post_url platform/internals/2000-01-01-routing %}#requests-queue) is full, so the newly incoming request has not been dequeued
+  * The application [requests queue]({% post_url platform/internals/2000-01-01-routing
+    %}#requests-queue) is full, so the newly incoming request has not been dequeued
   * The application has been stopped by its owner
   * The application has no `web` container responding to web requests
-* `504 Gateway Timeout`: application behind the proxy timed out
+* `504 Gateway Timeout`: application behind the proxy timed out.
+Your application must accept connections and send the first byte in [a limited amount of time]({% post_url platform/internals/2000-01-01-routing %}#timeouts).